-For most cloud seeding activities, there is an underlying assumption that there is a lack of some sort of nuclei in the atmosphere for a desired effect.
-In many cases, this is a lack of effective ice nuclei.
+There is an underlying assumption for most cloud seeding of a lack of some sort of nuclei for a desired effect, which in many cases is a lack of effective ice nuclei.

 Precipitation Augmentation (micro-physical)

 - This is done by introducing a relatively small number of nuclei into the cloud to enhance or speed up the precipitation particle growth process.

 - Two methods:

 - Glaciogenic Seeding (most common)

 - Hygroscopic Seeding